Click here for the home page

 Everyday Life in Ancient Egypt

 The pyramids reflected a rigid society, which was organized from top to bottom in four castes: gods, king, dead, humanity.
 The three groups on top were supported by and had absolute control over the masses on the bottom.
-The economy of Egypt can be called "theocratic socialism" because the state, in the person of the divine pharaoh, monopolized commerce and industry and was the ultimate owner of all land (although frequent grants were made to temples and private persons).(11) Pharaohs claimed their leadership role by performing essential religious rites on holy days, and by authorizing levees and canals to control the Nile on which everybody depended.
-The nobility lost its independence, and everyone, from field hand to vizier, was subject to the pharaoh's summons for whatever duty he might be assigned to perform.
-Since there was no law code or body of precedent, the pharaoh was the ultimate source of justice, whose word was law.
+The economy of Egypt can be called "theocratic socialism" because the state, in the person of the divine monarch, monopolized commerce and industry and was the ultimate owner of all land (although frequent grants were made to temples and private persons).(11) Pharaohs claimed their leadership role by performing essential religious rites on holy days, and by authorizing levees and canals to control the Nile on which everybody depended.
+The nobility lost its independence, and everyone, from field hand to vizier, was subject to a royal summons for whatever duty he might be assigned to perform.
+Since there was no law code or body of precedent, the king was the ultimate source of justice, whose word was law.

-The pharaoh could not be everywhere at once, so it became customary to delegate his duties.
-Thus, the day-to-day administration of the land became the responsibility of the vizier, who had a host of titles and at least thirty major functions.
-The vizier oversaw the royal estates, supervised public works, commanded the army and police, commissioned artisans, distributed food to the many laborers and officials who worked for the king, and (most importantly) collected the taxes.
-To get all this done the vizier employed a large corps of specialists--administrators, priests, scribes, artists, artisans, and merchants.
+To get all his tasks done, the vizier employed a large corps of specialists--administrators, priests, scribes, artists, artisans, and merchants.
 Whatever a person's rank, he was taught that his welfare depended on absolute fidelity to the god-king.
 "If you want to know what to do in life," advised Ptah-Hotep, a V dynasty vizier, "cling to the pharaoh and be loyal."
 As a consequence, Egyptians felt a sense of security that was rare in Mesopotamia.

 Ranked immediately beneath the vizier was a chancellor, who was followed by the nomarchs.
 Usually the nomarchs saw themselves as the ones who personally brought the king's righteousness to the provinces.
 "All the works of the king came into my hand," boasted one nomarch.
 "There was not the daughter of a poor man that I wronged, nor a widow that I oppressed.
 There was not a farmer that I chastised, not a herdsman that I drove away.
 There was not a pauper around me, there was not a hungry man of my time."
 This, however, was the ideal of government; in practice the main interest was not giving goods and mercy but to get labor and taxes from the peasants.
 Since it was a barter economy (money would not be invented for millennia to come), taxes were usually taken in the form of crops, and every part of the land was assessed according to its ability to pay.
-To make sure they did this fairly, markers called nilometers were put in the Nile to measure how high it flooded every year; that way they would know to be lenient in the bad year that followed when the Nile did not rise much, or when it did not rise at all.
+To make sure they did this fairly, markers called "Nilometers" were put in the Nile to measure how high it flooded every year; that way they would know to be lenient in the bad year that followed when the Nile did not rise much, or when it did not rise at all.

 In Egypt, both agriculture and government relied on a three-season year.
 The first season, which ran from August to October, was called Akhet ("Inundation").
 This was the time when the Nile flooded the land, and the peasants couldn't work their fields, so this became their vacation time.
-However, this was also when the pharaoh was most likely to draft them into building pyramids and other monuments, since they weren't doing anything else useful then.
+However, this was also when the king was most likely to draft them into building pyramids and other monuments, since they weren't doing anything else useful then.
 Then from November to February, there came a season known as Peret ("The Coming Out"), when the Nile receded, the ground was plowed and crops were planted.
 The third season, Shemu ("Drought"), was the dry season from March to July when the crops were harvested and the king's tax collectors descended on the land to take their share.

 The households of those who worked for the king were quite elegant and comfortable.
 Such a house was built around an open courtyard, where the main feature was often a decorative pool filled with water lilies.
 The household staff included bakers, brewers, gardeners, musicians and handmaidens, who were either local-born servants or slaves captured on military expeditions to Libya, Nubia or the Holy Land.
 Banquets were boisterous affairs, where the main dish was a roasted goose or duck, accompanied by side dishes heaped high with bread, figs, and dates.
 At these affairs scantily-clad servants handled the needs of guests, while dancers and harpists provided entertainment.
 Beer and wine were made on the premises, and it was considered a compliment to the host if you got too drunk to get home without help.